pirafrank/fpiracom/README.md

 `page.seoimage` refers to the `seoimage` variable specified in the front-matter.

+If `seoimage` is not specified, `https://fpira.com/assets/images/og_image.png` will be used instead, as written in `_includes/seo.html`.

 A folder for generic SEO images in posts exists, it's called `common`.
 So the resulting URL for those is `https://fpira.com/static/postimages/common/` + image filename.

 ### SEO images in RSS feed